BaseMax/BaseMax.Github.io/_posts/2019-02-07-Some University Professors.md

 In any case, this can be generalized to humans.

+### Consult and Speak

 Of course, some of them are scholars and have a lot of good activities.

 But beware.

 Do not consult and speak with any person.

+### Humans

 Humans are different

-Some of them work just for their position.
+- Some of them work just for their position.
-And some to help and progress others around.
+  - And some to help and progress others around.

-There are also other categories that appear in both types, but prefer their positions in sensitive situations.
+  - There are also other categories that appear in both types, but prefer their positions in sensitive situations.

 I've heard this recently from a professor.
 A person has managed and engineered more than 200 valuable buildings.